 This entire website is all about how I proceeded to treat my case of prostate cancer, but I guarantee you that every case of prostate cancer is different.
 Just ask your doctor.

 After I elected to have prostate surgery, my PSA quickly fell to zero, or undetectable, or <.01 ng/mL and has stayed there ever since.
-2017 Update: PSA is still zero as of June 5, 2017.
+Update: my PSA is still zero as of November 27, 2017.